This post is a review for Reading Horizons. This is the language program we are using to help our eleven year old dyslexic son learn to read.

 - Marianne at Abundant Life

-Each of these homeschool bloggers offer her own unique perspective on Reading Horizons.
+Each of these homeschool bloggers offer her own unique perspective on the Reading Horizons At-Home Solutions for reading instruction.
 So, if you're not sure this is the right program for your family, check out what the other homeschoolers have to say.
-And be sure to enter their giveaways also!